8n8/bigwebthing/README.md

 13. (Free) Download public encryption key
 + 0x0D
 + 8 bytes: name of owner of key
-The response is the 32-byte public encryption key.
+The response is the 96-byte signed public encryption key.

 ### Client API